mbonto/XAI_in_genomics/README.md

 ### 2. Learning
 Each model is trained 10 times with a different random initialisation.
-The results presented here are the averages and standard deviations obtained with the 10 learned models.
+The results presented here are the average balanced accuracies (%) and standard deviations obtained with the 10 learned models.

-Balanced accuracy (%)
 | Dataset           | LR+L1             | LR+L2             | MLP               | GNN               |
 |:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|
 | PanCan            | 95.0              |94.3               |94.3 +- 0.3        |92.1 +- 0.4        |